Anthony Wilson (American politician): Early life

 Anthony Wilson was born in Georgia.
 His brother was Hercules Wilson.
 After the Reconstruction Acts were passed, Wilson was one of the first African-Americans to register to vote in the American South, registering in 1867.

 Career

 Wilson worked as a school teacher in Camden County, Georgia.
-He went ran for election to the Georgia House of Representatives and won.
+He ran for election to the Georgia House of Representatives and won.
 While serving in the House, Wilson lived with his brother Hercules and a fellow legislator with the last name of Fraiser.

 Hercules did not run for re-election, but Anthony Wilson continued to serve in the house.
 In 1885, Wilson introduced a bill to ban racial discrimination at hotels, theaters and circuses.
 The bill failed to pass receiving only three votes, all from African-American legislators.

 By 1888, he was only one of two African-Americans serving in the Georgia House, the other being S. A. McIvor.
 His last term was the 1892–93 session.